 - Pan fry or grill for about 4-5 minutes per side (grills vary).
 It is time to flip when white edges appear and patty is brown on the bottom.
 Please note that second and third batches will take less time to cook as the skillet (grill) will be hotter.

 - Serve hot assembled in a burger or with a side grain + salad.
-They also taste very good cold and pictured sauce is prepared mustard.

 Store: Refrigerate in an airtight container for up to 5 days or freeze leftovers for up to 3 months.

 Recipes and images are a copyright of ifoodreal.com.
-It is against the law to republish recipes anywhere including social media, print and all world wide web.
-Nutritional info is provided for informational purposes only and to the best knowledge.
+It is against the law to republish recipes without permission.
+Nutritional info is approximate.